kermitt2/article_dataset_builder/Readme.md

 - list of PMID in a file, one DOI per line
 - list of PMC ID in a file, one DOI per line

+The harvesting is following fair-use (which means that it covers non re-sharable articles) and it is exploiting various Open Access sources.
+The harvesting thus should result in a close-to-optimal discovery of full texts.
+For instance, from the same CORD-19 metadata file, the tool can harvest 35.5% more usable full text than available in the CORD-19 dataset (140,322 articles with at least one usable full text versus 103,587 articles with at least one usable full text for the CORD-19 dataset version 2020-09-11), see statistics [here](https://github.com/kermitt2/article-dataset-builder#results-with-cord-19).

 To do:
 - list of ISTEX identifiers or ark, one DOI per line
 - Apache Airflow for the task workflow